 Free trail is limited but you can survive on it.
 The premium comes at $19.99 a month.
 But if Twitter game is important to you, it’s a good buy.

 Hashtagify me is a free tool that allows you to find, and connect, different hashtags and boost your reach on Twitter and Instragram.
 Search your Hashtag to find the related ones:

-Then click on any of the other bubbles to dig deeper and get even more related hashtags:
+Then click on any of the other hashtags to dig deeper and get even more related hashtags:

-Each hashtag comes with its own usage data so you can determine if it’s worth your time, too:
+Each hashtag comes with its own usage data so you can determine if it’s worth your time.